-The two teams’ average drop values are closer when the balls are randomly assigned to the two teams than they were for the balls actually used in the game.
+The two teams’ average drop values are closer when the team labels are randomly assigned to the footballs than they were for the two groups actually used in the game.

 It’s time for a step that is now familiar.
 We will do repeated simulations of the test statistic under the null hypothesis, by repeatedly permuting the footballs and assigning random sets to the two teams.

-differences contains 10,000 values of the test statistic simulated under the null hypothesis.
+differences that contains 10,000 values of the test statistic simulated under the null hypothesis.